lluchs/rso-projects/README.md

 [gotmpl]: https://golang.org/pkg/text/template/

-The stats page uses a CSV export of the [all projects sheet][allpr] to show older projects as well.
-This file is currently not downloaded automatically.
+The stats page uses a CSV export of the [all projects sheet][allpr] to associate videos and to show older projects as well.
+It is fetched from [this URL][csv] as the Google Sheets API is horrible.
-Fetch it from [here][csv], remove the rows before the table (so that the header row is the first line of the file), and save to `static/allprojects.csv`.

 [allpr]: https://docs.google.com/spreadsheets/d/12njIGc2_G4uMJ8uvfq1uKvdFfzopRYdhCdRdfo3e7Hg/edit?usp=sharing
 [csv]: https://docs.google.com/spreadsheets/d/12njIGc2_G4uMJ8uvfq1uKvdFfzopRYdhCdRdfo3e7Hg/gviz/tq?tqx=out:csv